MaximilianoRios/WalmartApiSdk/README.md

 });
 ```

+The synchronous call is always the same method name without the Async prefix.

 The wrapper assumes Json as a default format, there is not any difference on using Json or Xml, the wrapper uses an
-agnostic model that is a contract that both serializer must implement in order to unify the output.
+agnostic model that is a contract that both serializers must implement in order to unify the output.
 The response is a IWalmartSearchResponse object instance with a rich set of information.

 Every other parameter rather than the search is optional.
 It is possible to search by category id (it requires to